 Make it meaningful

-Established in 1996, KesselsKramer is an independent, communications agency in Amsterdam, London and Los Angeles with about 50 people of 10 different nationalities.
+Established in 1996, KesselsKramer is an independent, communications agency in Amsterdam, London and The Hague with about 50 people of 10 different nationalities.

 No description